-Shambhavi is known for making complex teachings about the nature of the self and reality understandable, practical, and always relevant to our lived experience.
+Shambhavi is known for making complex teachings about the nature of the self and reality understandable, practical, and always relatable to everyday experience.
 Her teachings are grounded in her more than thirty years of daily personal practice and personal retreats.

 At one time, Shambhavi taught at a Northwestern University.
 She left academia in 2004 in order to devote herself to practice, writing and teaching in her spiritual tradition.

-Shambhavi is the author of Tantra: the Play of Awakening (2012), Pilgrims to Opennness: Direct Realization Tantra in Everyday Life (2009), Returning (2015), and No Retreat: Poems on the Way to Waking Up (2016).
-Her newest book, Nine Poisons, Nine Medicines, Nine Fruits, is due out in November 2017.
+Shambhavi is the author of Nine Poisons, Nine Medicines, Nine Fruits (2017), Tantra: the Play of Awakening (2012), Pilgrims to Opennness: Direct Realization Tantra in Everyday Life (2009), Returning (2015), and No Retreat: Poems on the Way to Waking Up (2016).
 In addition, she published an academic book, Avatar Bodies: a Tantra for Posthumanism.
 She holds an MFA in Fiction from Mills College and a Ph.D. in Modern Thought and Literature from Stanford University.

 Want to organize a teaching with Shambhavi in your area?